 A corrugated metal panel, as described here, is not a single product.
-These units are manufactured all around the world and are common as low cost roofing solutions.
+These units are manufactured all around the world and are common as low-cost roofing solutions.
 Though often referred to locally as iron, aluminum, or metal sheets, typical corrugated roofing sheets are made of steel.
 Not all are galvanized, and they vary from 27 gauge to 10 gauge.
-A standard sheet is one meter wide with a corrugated wave period of approximately 15cm, and a peak to peak amplitude of 5cm.
+A standard sheet is one meter wide with a corrugated wave period of approximately 15cm and a peak to peak amplitude of 5cm.
 Sheets typically come in three lengths: 3 meters, 2.5 meters, and 2 meters.
-There are many companies and distributers, therefore the links provided here are for example only.
+There are many companies and distributors; therefore, the links provided here are, for example, only.

 Most urban centers have the resources to cut and mold such simple roofing sheets.
 The rolls of raw steel are often imported.

 As one of the most common building materials globally, corrugated metal panels have standard applications and informal, recycled uses.
 Below are a few notable articles written by practitioners in the field.
 These articles cover manufacturing and construction methods and the pros and cons of structures built with the product.

 User Provision Model

 This product can be purchased directly from manufacturers, distributors, local vendors.
 International organizations also use them.

 Unit dimensions (cm)

 (Overall, the manufacturers produce sheets with a 100cm width in different lengths.)